Casselloj/Casselloj.github.io/README.md

 ### 1. Software Engineering & Design
 **Project:** Weight Tracking Application (CS 360)

 The Weight Tracking Application was originally developed in CS 360 to provide users with a mobile platform for monitoring health metrics and receiving automated notifications.
 I selected this artifact for my ePortfolio because it represents a complex mobile architecture that required significant modernization to meet industry standards.
+My original code was largely contained within a single activity, which created a cluttered and unorganized environment that was difficult to maintain.
 The primary enhancement involved refactoring the legacy code into the Model-View-ViewModel (MVVM) design pattern and integrating LiveData to manage UI states.
-This process significantly improved the application by decoupling the business logic from the activity lifecycle, which makes the software much easier to maintain and test.
+This process significantly improved the application by decoupling the business logic from the activity lifecycle, which makes the software much more modular and professional.

-Reflecting on this process, the greatest challenge was managing the transition of data operations to a background thread to ensure a smooth user experience.
+Reflecting on this process, the greatest challenge was managing the transition of data operations to a background thread to ensure a smooth user experience without UI freezing.
 This enhancement allowed me to demonstrate mastery of Course Outcome 1 by building a modular environment and Course Outcome 4 by utilizing innovative mobile development tools.
-By successfully refactoring this application, I proved my ability to implement industry-standard technical tools that deliver professional-quality software solutions.
+By successfully refactoring this application from a single activity layout into a structured architectural pattern, I proved my ability to implement industry-standard technical tools that deliver professional-quality software solutions that are easy to test and update.

 | Resource | Access Link |
 | :--- | :--- |